michjans/routegen/README.txt

-      -Vehicle orientation (yes/no) is now a setting -Deleting files in directory when not empty (when generating movie) -Adding custom vehicles from vehicle settings dialog
+      -Vehicle orientation (yes/no) is now a setting -Deleting files in directory when not empty (when generating movie) -Adding custom vehicles from vehicle settings dialog 1.7   -Using ffmpeg codec on Windows
+      -URL format of new version of google maps now supported -Line width and style saved again
+      -Option to add N seconds still frame before/after movie

 INSTALLATION
 On Windows, you don't need to install it, you can just unzip everything in a directory of